AeroSenseSw/AeroSenseAssure/sdk_doc/en/sdk_doc_en.md

 ## 2. Quick start

 ### (1) Clone this project
-### (2) Implement the command function handler sent by the radar defined in FunctionEnum, annotate it with @Service and inject it into the spring container to process the corresponding business logic.
+### (2) Implement the command handler as defined in FunctionEnum and sent by the radar, Annotate it with @Service and inject it into the spring container to process the corresponding logic.
-(Several handler implementations have been given in this sample project.
-Under the com.aerosense.radar.tcp.service.fromRadar package, The related alarm logic needs to be implemented by yourself.)
+        There are several examples of the implementation of the handlers, as shown in the package " com.aerosense.radar.tcp.service.fromRadar".
+However, the developer is recommended to user their own logic to implement the alerts.
-### (3) See the [README.md](../../README.md) doc then run application.
+### (3) See [README.md](../../README.md) doc and run application.

-## 3. The server actively sends data to the radar
+## 3. The server proactively sends data to the radar
-### Through the RequestRadarUtil tool class, directly call the encapsulated static method of the tool class, and call the radar to return data.

-## 4. customized protocol handler

-### No, because each protocol can only have one processor, there cannot be more than one.
+### A static method that has been encapsulated can be directly called by using the tool " RequestRadarUtil" to call the data that has been returned by the radar.

+## 4. It is NOT allowed as there can be ONLY one processor for each protocol.